metalevel-tech/wwwsas/file-system/web-commands/README.md

 # Issue commands to WWWSAS via the web interface

-The intenition of these scripts is to provide a way to add/remove (accept/remove) an IP address to the WWWSAS's WihiteList.
+The intenition of these scripts is to provide a way to add/remove (accept/remove) an IP address to the WWWSAS's whitelist.

 ## Dependencies